flussplan/docker-telemac/README.md

 See the [included configuration file](https://github.com/flussplan/docker-telemac/blob/master/docker/systel.cfg) for a baseline that works well with the
 Debian environment of the container.

-# Switching compiler targets
+# Debug compiler target

-The image is built with the `debgfopenmpi` target included in the configuration described above for optimal performance.
-If you would like to run a different build and/or target (e.g. compiled with debug flags) you will have to rebuild the Docker image locally.
+The image is built with the optimized `openmpi` target for ideal runtime performance.
+It also includes an `openmpidbg` target that allows you to debug TELEMAC-MASCARET binaries.
+This requires you to rebuild the Docker image locally with a build arg/environment override like:

-Download the corresponding release and customize the `systel.cfg` and `setenv.sh` files in the `docker` subfolder before building your own image variant:

 ```
-# curl -L https://github.com/flussplan/docker-telemac/archive/v8p1r1.tar.gz | tar xz
-# cd docker-telemac-8p1r1/docker
-# ...
-Edit setenv.sh (USETELCFG) or systel.cfg file
-# docker-compose build
-# docker-compose run --rm telemac-mascaret
+services:
+    telemac-mascaret:
+        ...
+        args:
+            USETELCFG=openmpidbg
+        env:
+            USETELCFG=openmpidbg
 ```

-Notice that the `docker` subfolder of the repository contains the source `Dockerfile`, necessary auxiliary files, and a different Docker compose file prepared for local building and running of an image.
+The `docker` subfolder of the Github repository contains the source `Dockerfile`, necessary auxiliary files, and a different Docker compose file prepared for local building and running of an image.

 # Development